fabriciopirini/clojure-rest-api/README.md

 }
 ```

 ## Project Decisions

-- Use simulation indexes from 1 to 2500 instead of 0 to 2499;
-- Use a 1D vector instead of implementing a new 2D data structure;
+- **Use a 1D vector instead of implementing a new 2D data structure**: A 1D vector was preferred in order to not have a simple and straightforward implementation of a matrix on Clojure so it was chosen to use a simple structure to simulate it;
-- Use simple characters to show dinos and robots + its directions instead of
+- **Use simple characters to show dinos and robots + its directions instead of
-more complex data structure;
-- Adoption of TDD technique;
+more complex data structure**: Since just a few directions were used, they could be expressed as single characters;
+- **Adoption of TDD technique**: The Test-Driven Development has been chosen in order to help a better and healthier coding of the application and it helped to speed up the process since the feedback for all changes are immediate;
-- Usage of Clojure standard testing library (clojure.test);
+- **Usage of Clojure standard testing library (clojure.test)**: The native library is simple and powerful enough and fits perfectly the test cases for this project;
-- Use Docker to run Uberjar file;
+- **Use Docker and Uberjar file**: Docker and Uberjar were set up in order to make the portability, running and testing easier and painless;
-- Use Swagger for API testing and documentation;
+- **Use Swagger for API testing and documentation**: Swagger was picked to provide a nice interface to easily test all endpoints with instant and a visual feedback;